informedcitizenry/6502.Net/README.md

 -               .byte $01, $02, $03
                 lda (-),x           ; best to put anonymous label reference inside paranetheses.
 ```
 Label values are defined at first reference and cannot be changed.
 An alternative to labels are variables.
-Variables, like labels, are named references to values in operand expressions, but can be changed as often as required, and unlike labels, cannot be used before they are declared.
-A variable is declared with the `.var` directive, along with an optional initial value.
+Variables, like labels, are named references to values in operand expressions, but can be changed as often as required.
+A variable is declared with the `.let` directive, followed by an assignment expression.
+Variables and labels cannot share the same symbol name.
 ```
-myvar		.var	34
+            .let myvar = 34
 			lda #myvar
-myvar		.var	myvar+1
+            .let myvar = myvar + 1
 			ldx #myvar
-			ldy #undeclared	;; woops! error
 ```
 ### Comments
 Adding comments to source promotes readability, particularly in assembly.
 Comments can be added to source code in one of two ways, as single-line trailing source code, or as a block.
 Single-line comments start with a semi-colon.
 Any text written after the semi-colon is ignored, unless it is being expressed as a string or constant character.